Brands blast Twitter for ads next to child pornography accounts

 Twitter’s challenges in identifying child abuse content were first reported in an investigation by tech news site The Verge in late August.
 The emerging pushback from advertisers that are critical to Twitter’s revenue stream is reported here by Reuters for the first time.

 Like all social media platforms, Twitter bans depictions of child sexual exploitation, which are illegal in most countries.
-But it permits adult content generally and is home to a thriving exchange of pornographic imagery, which comprises about 13% of all content on Twitter, according to an internal company document seen by Reuters.
+But it permits adult content generally and is home to a thriving exchange of pornographic imagery, which comprises about 13 per cent of all content on Twitter, according to an internal company document seen by Reuters.

 Twitter declined to comment on the volume of adult content on the platform.

 Ghost Data identified the more than 500 accounts that openly shared or requested child sexual abuse material over a 20-day period this month.
-Twitter failed to remove more than 70% of the accounts during the study period, according to the group, which shared the findings exclusively with Reuters.
+Twitter failed to remove more than 70 per cent of the accounts during the study period, according to the group, which shared the findings exclusively with Reuters.

 Reuters could not independently confirm the accuracy of Ghost Data’s finding in full, but reviewed dozens of accounts that remained online and were soliciting materials for “13+” and “young looking nudes.”